-The final responsibility for analysis and forecasting development and movement of tropical cyclones in the region will be with the National Meteorological Service of each of the Members.
+The final responsibility for analysis and forecasting of genesis, intensification and movement of tropical cyclones in the region will be with the National Meteorological Service of each of the Members.
 However, in addition to the exchange of observational data needed for analysis and forecasting, the following special arrangements for the exchange of processed products and advisories have been made.

 - (i) (a) Processed products will be provided by RSMC tropical cyclones, New Delhi.
-A list of output products broadcast from RSMC tropical cyclones, New Delhi for international purposes is given inTable IV1.
+A list of output products broadcast from RSMC tropical cyclones, New Delhi for international purposes is given in Table IV1.
 A list of other products broadcast through facsimile from RSMC tropical cyclones, New Delhi for national purposes is given in Annex IV-A. - (b) RSMC tropical cyclones, New Delhi will issue a tropical weather outlook once daily throughout the year for the benefit of the Member countries.
 It is being transmitted on the GTS at 06 UTC.
 The outlook covering the Bay of Bengal and the Arabian Sea indicates possible development of tropical depressions over the sea.
-An additional outlook will be transmitted again over the GTS at 1700 UTC when a Depression is located and expected to intensify into a cyclonic storm. - (ii) In case there is a tropical cyclone in the Panel region, RSMC tropical cyclones, New Delhi will also issue the following: - (a) Tropical cyclone advisories, details of which have been given in earlier chapters. - (b) Tropical Cyclone Advisory Centre (TCAC) New Delhi will issue Tropical Cyclone Advisory bulletins for the international air navigation to Meteorological Watch Offices (MWOs) in area of responsibility at least for every six hours. - (iii) The satellite tropical disturbance summary issued from Washington will be exchanged through the GTS.
-(National Meteorological Services may like to use climatological charts of average vector motions for the track prediction.
+An additional outlook will be transmitted again over the GTS at 1700 UTC when a Depression is located and expected to intensify into a cyclonic storm. - (ii) In case there is a tropical cyclone in the Panel region, RSMC tropical cyclones, New Delhi will also issue the following: - (a) Tropical cyclone advisories, details of which have been given in earlier chapters. - (b) Tropical Cyclone Advisory Centre (TCAC) New Delhi will issue Tropical Cyclone Advisory bulletins for the international air navigation to Meteorological Watch Offices (MWOs) in area of responsibility at least for every six hours. - (ii) The satellite tropical disturbance summary issued from Washington will be exchanged through the GTS. - (iii) National Meteorological Services may like to use climatological charts of average vector motions for the track prediction.
 The track prediction based on climatological charts are usually most useful (minimum error) when tropical storms are to the south of subtropical anticyclones.
 Such charts for the region for each month and for each season are available.

-4.2 Prediction Models in operational use during the year 2009
+4.2 Prediction Models in operational use during the year 2013

-1.5.1.
-Global Forecast System
+4.2.1 Global Forecast System

-The Global Forecast System (GFS), adopted from National Centre for Environmental Prediction (NCEP), at T382L64 (~ 35 km in horizontal) resolution (incorporating Global Statistical Interpolation (GSI) scheme as the global data assimilation for the forecast up to 7 days) was implemented at India Meteorological Department (IMD), New Delhi on IBM based High Power Computing Systems (HPCS) in May 2010.
-Currently, it runs twice in a day (00 UTC and 12 UTC).
-The upgraded version of the GFS (GSI 3.0.0 and GSM 9.1.0) model at T574L64 (~ 25 km) resolution has been also operated in the experimental mode since 1 June 2011 and real-time outputs are made available to the national web site of IMD (www.imd.gov.in).
+The Global Forecast System (GFS), adopted from National Centre for Environmental Prediction (NCEP), at T382L64 (~ 35 km in horizontal) resolution (incorporating Grid point Statistical Interpolation (GSI) scheme as the global data assimilation for the forecast up to 7 days) was implemented at New Delhi on IBM based High Power Computing Systems (HPCS) in May 2010.
+The GFS T382L64 has been replaced by the upgraded version GFS T574L64 (GSI 3.0.0 and GSM 9.1.0) model (~ 25 km in horizontal over the tropics) in April 2012.
+The model is run twice in a day (00 UTC and 12 UTC).
+The real-time outputs are made available to the national web site of IMD (www.imd.gov.in).